 When we calculate the heat flux at the middle of the height of the rectangle of the generating section, and plot the heat flux as a function of the radial distance, and we do that for elements of two different sizes, we get Figure 2.19.
 The analytical solution for the heat flux should be a straight line between zero at the axis of symmetry and the maximum at the circumference.
 Clearly the zigzag line is an approximation of such a straight line.
 This simple visualization allows us to say something about convergence: How far off is the finite element solution for the heat flux from the true value?
 Within an element the heat flux is a constant value (horizontal line in the figure).
 The departure of an inclined line of the true solution from the horizontal is the error, and we can see that the error is proportional to the size of the element (we can use the order-of notation: the error is approximately proportional to the element size h, or in mathematical notation O(h)).
-The smaller the element, the smaller the error of the temperature itself is proportional to the size of the element sequence: by using smaller elements, the error is reduced.
-We will see later that the error of the temperature error would therefore decrease much quicker than the error of the heat flux: The square of a small quantity (element size) is much smaller than the quantity itself.
+The smaller the element, the smaller the error.
+It is thus that we get convergence: by using smaller elements, the error is reduced.
+We will see later that the error of the temperature itself is proportional to the size of the element squared.
+We will understand that the temperature error would therefore decrease much quicker than the error of the heat flux: The square of a small quantity (element size) is much smaller than the quantity itself.